 The Australian newspaper, owned by Rupert Murdoch’s News Corp.
-(NWSA), issued an apology and retracted the story that called into question Gillard’s professional conduct in the 1990s.
+(NWSA:US), issued an apology and retracted the story that called into question Gillard’s professional conduct in the 1990s.

 “The Australian newspaper republished a false and highly defamatory claim about my conduct in relation to these matters 17 years ago,” Gillard said in a press conference in Canberra.
 “In these circumstances, where I am seeing, recycled again, false and defamatory material attacking my character, I have determined that I will deal with these issues.”